adinashby/starter-programming-2-lab-2/README.md

    Please enter the cost of purchase: $`60`
    The shipping cost is: $`10.99`

-2. Write a Java program that accepts a positive integer number from the user and displays prime numbers until that number.
+2. Write a Java program that displays prime numbers until the number given as the parameter.
+You can assume that the number is positive.

    (Reminder: Prime numbers are numbers that are only divisible by 1 and themselves)